Herbie Hancock: Early life

-In 1960, he heard Chris Anderson play just once and begged him to accept him as a student.
+In 1960, Hancock heard Chris Anderson play just once and begged him to accept him as a student.
 Hancock often mentions Anderson as his harmonic guru.

-Hancock graduated from Grinnell College in 1960 with degrees in electrical engineering and music.
-Hancock then moved to Chicago, and began working with Donald Byrd and Coleman Hawkins.
-During this time he also took courses at Roosevelt University.
+Hancock graduated from Grinnell College in Grinnell, Iowa, in 1960, with degrees in electrical engineering and music.
+Hancock then moved back to Chicago, and began working with Donald Byrd and Coleman Hawkins.
+During this time, he also took courses at Roosevelt University.
 Grinnell also awarded him an honorary Doctor of Fine Arts degree in 1972.
 Byrd was attending the Manhattan School of Music in New York at the time and suggested that Hancock study composition with Vittorio Giannini (which he did for a short time in 1960).
 The pianist quickly earned a reputation, and played subsequent sessions with Oliver Nelson and Phil Woods.

-He recorded his first solo album Takin' Off for Blue Note Records in 1962.
+Hancock recorded his first solo album, Takin' Off, for Blue Note Records in 1962.
 "Watermelon Man" (from Takin' Off) was to provide Mongo Santamaría with a hit single, but more importantly for Hancock, Takin' Off caught the attention of Miles Davis, who was at that time assembling a new band.
 Hancock was introduced to Davis by the young drummer Tony Williams, a member of the new band.